MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 Successful microtransaction strategies are all about player value.
 Since you need players to make many, small purchases you must offer items that give them good value and avoid purchasing regret.
 But how do we know what is valuable to players?
 A good place to start is to look at what motivates players in your game and sell things that satisfy those motivation needs.

 For example, collectable card games offer a lot of autonomy satisfaction as acquiring more cards give the player more combat choices.
 Selling card packs can increase that autonomy satisfaction.

-Complimenting core gameplay needs satisfaction can also be successful, if that same collectable card game doesn’t offer much in the way of social connection, microtransactions could fill in that need with things like custom backgrounds or avatars.
+Complimenting/satisfying core gameplay needs can also be successful, if that same collectable card game doesn’t offer much in the way of social connection, microtransactions could fill in that need with things like custom backgrounds or avatars.

 There are some pitfalls to avoid too.
 Some game communities might be sensitive to the idea of money being used to gain mastery in contexts where mastery is seen as being earned.
 And using microtransactions to satisfy the same motivations as your progression systems can make balancing the two difficult.
 Every game’s community will be different so make extensive use of experimentation and A/B testing to see what your community responds to.